 #8.
 Walk 10,000 steps a day for 30 days

-A lot of the people I meet ask me to write them a training program.
+Many people I meet ask me to write them an exercise program.

-I’ve done this in the past, but invariably, they don’t follow it for long, and I end up just wasting my time.
+I’ve done this in the past, but invariably, they don’t follow it for long, and I waste my time.

-So, this is what I tell them; walk 10,000 steps for 30 days straight, and then I’ll write you a program.
+So, I tell them to walk 10,000 steps for 30 days straight, and then I’ll write you a program.